UBS seeks to expand workforce in artificial intelligence

 UBS rolled out a robo-adviser last year that uses algorithms to help customers build and manage portfolios with little or no human interaction.
 Credit Suisse Group AG introduced a similar digital advisory platform in Hong Kong and Singapore in July.

 Fraud prevention, optimisation and risk management are also areas where the technology could be applied, Ms Lange said.
-She declined to say how many people the bank wants to hire.
+She didn't say how many people the bank wants to hire.

-While most organisations need to make external hires to fill the AI skill gap, the majority are having trouble finding the right talent, EFMA and Deloitte said in a report on the survey.

-The demand for AI experts runs counter to the trend where automation and digitalization is allowing lenders to make do with fewer employees.
+That runs counter to the trend, where automation and digitalisation is allowing lenders to make do with fewer employees.
 UBS chief executive officer Sergio Ermotti has said the next decade may bring a 30 per cent reduction in the bank's workforce, partly through attrition.

-Artificial intelligence "is a nascent technology in banking, and we are yet to grow the number of practitioners in the industry," Ms Lange said, when asked whether UBS was having a hard time finding qualified candidates.
-She declined to elaborate.
+While most organisations need to make external hires to fill the AI skill gap, they are having trouble finding the right talent, EFMA and Deloitte said in a report on the findings.

+"Therefore, there are great investment opportunities in the field of the future workforce education," they said.

 BLOOMBERG